Constitution and Rules

 - All members of affiliated towers being regarded as de facto members of the Association shall be entitled to speak at the Annual General Meeting.

-- The ringers of each affiliated tower shall be entitled to vote at the Annual General Meeting via a representative on a one vote per tower basis.
+- The ringers of each affiliated tower shall be entitled to vote on tower locations for Devon Festivals at the Annual General Meeting via a representative on a one vote per tower

 - At the Annual General Meeting: